TIBCOSoftware/snappydata/docs/GettingStarted.md

 * **Unified API for OLAP, OLTP, and Streaming**: Spark builds on a common set of abstractions to provide a rich API for a diverse range of applications, such as MapReduce, Machine learning, stream processing, and SQL.
 While Spark deserves much of the credit for being the first of its kind to offer a unified API, we further extend its API to:

-	* Allow for OLTP operations, e.g., transactions and mutations (inserts/updates/deletions) on tables
+	* Allow for OLTP operations, for example, transactions and mutations (inserts/updates/deletions) on tables

-	* Confirm with SQL standards, e.g., allowing tables alterations, constraints, indexes, and
+	* Confirm with SQL standards, for example, allowing tables alterations, constraints, indexes, and

 	* Support declarative stream processing in SQL